noqcks/gucci/README.md

 # TODO

-- a more complete function list
+- Return template output to template, but errs to terminal (not template)
-- return template output to template, but errs to terminal (not template)
+- Add a changelog for each release